wizard97/3400_team5electricboogaloo/docs/index.md

 * Decisions will made by team consensus
 * Adam will be taking minutes for meetings
 * Aaron agreed to be team leader for the first week and made website
-* Rajiv made a youtube channel, username: team5electricboogaloo
+* Rajiv made a Youtube channel, username: team5electricboogaloo
 * People who do not contribute to the team will be placed on a public shame list on our website
 * Everyone signed the contract